 Sanitary Modular Pilot Plant Mixing System

 A multi-skid batching plant process for water, fragrances, antibacterial and dust control chemicals was designed and integrated for a Fortune 100 pet care client.
 The sanitary USP grade tank mixing system was designed as a series of modular skids.
 The platform and modular design allowed easy access to chemical batching skids, equipment and system controls.

 Key Features: Batch mix plant, USP grade system, modular skid, antibacterial, dust control chemicals.

 The starting place for every project is a discussion about our fit your technical and commercial goals.
-Contact an Engineer (314) 312-3370 to start this discussion.
-If we both decide to move forward, your project will progress through our turnkey design/build process which includes:
+Contact an Engineer 314-714-1580 to start this discussion.
+We will evaluate your project and if we are a fit to move forward, your project will progress through our turnkey design/build process which includes:

 - EPIC’s Front-End Engineering